scalikejdbc/scalikejdbc-async/README.md

 ScalikeJDBC is a tidy SQL-based DB access library for Scala developers.
 This library naturally wraps JDBC APIs and provides you easy-to-use APIs.

+### Important Notice

+ScalikeJDBC-Async and [postgrsql-async and mysql-async](https://github.com/mauricio/postgresql-async) are still in the alpha stage.
+If you don't have motivation to investigate or fix issues by yourself, we recommend you waiting until stable version release someday.

 ### Supported RDBMS

 - PostgreSQL